Scientist↔Survivor Program at the Science of Cancer Health Disparities Conference

 - Are able to participate in all components of the four-day program in Fort Lauderdale.

-The application deadline has passed.
-The next Scientist↔Survivor Program is scheduled during the AACR Annual Meeting 2017.
+The applications for the Scientist↔Survivor Program at the Cancer Health Disparities will be posted in June 2017.
 Please check this page periodically for updates.

-If interested in attending the Science in Cancer Health Disparities as an advocate, you may register at the advocate rate.
+If interested in attending the Science in Cancer Health Disparities as an advocate, outside of the Scientist↔Survivor Program, you may register at the advocate rate.
 Please visit the Opportunities for Survivor Advocates page for additional information.

 The AACR is thankful to its supporters of the Scientist↔Survivor Program.